Get the Best WordPress Backup

 Duplicator installer

 Then, scroll to the bottom and hit Validate.
-Duplicator will then test your database for the correct backup files and settings.
+Duplicator will test your database connection.
 If everything is working correctly, select the terms and notices checkbox and click Next:

 Duplicator validation